peterheesterman/covid19/README.md

  - [ ] Add more countries
  - [ ] Add specific country query
  - [ ] Add snapshots so you can see changes from last check
+ - [x] Make countries reorder in the list based on total cases
+ - [ ] Automatically get the top 20 countries instead of a preset list